 Next, you will have to decide: do you want money now, or possibly get more money after trial.
 The advice of your lawyer is helpful because of the time value of money.
 Insurance companies, when they know they are likely to lose in court, make settlement offers.
 If you try to deal with insurance companies without a lawyer involved, remember – that as soon as lawyers are involved the amount you get paid usually increases.
 This is due to the fact that it shows insurance companies you are not letting them, and their large company, take advantage of you.
 You should fight to get paid what you deserve.

 If you take the settlement upfront you get paid quickly.
 If you decide to take it to trial then your lawyer will hire experts to testify at trial as to the driving conditions, will present evidence from the crash site, medical records, expert medical doctors may testify.

-After the lawyer has gathered all this evidence the defense will present evidence to counter your theory.
+After the car accident attorney has gathered all this evidence the defense will present evidence to counter your theory.
 Then the judge will instruct the jury on the law and the rules regarding fault for a particular situation.
 The judge does not determine fault.
 The judge tells the jury what the law is regarding fault, and the jury decides if this situation falls in that category.

 Then the big day comes, and you find out what the jury thinks of your case.
 If there are any problems the case may get appealed.
 In traffic instances this is rare as the law is usually well settled, but it does happen.
 Once the appeals are exhausted which can take 1 to 2 years you get your money in full.
 If the injury has returned a verdict awarding monetary damages, this amount will draw interest while the case is on appeal.
 The legal rate of interest in South Carolina for 2019 is 9.50%.